sdziallas/comp55/docs/labs/11-Decomp.md

 1. the circular movement,
 2. the color changing.

-Now,
-if instead of asking you to build the whole thing, what if I asked you to build one of the two parts?
+Now if instead of asking you to build the whole thing, what if I asked you to build one of the two parts?

  Just circular movement | Just change the color